jaantollander/masters-thesis/content/20_background.md

 The *memory* requirement of a computation is the maximum size of the string during the computation.
 Some models of computation are only theoretical tools while others we can implement in the real world using physical processes.

-Contemporary computers use *off* and *on* states of a transistor to represent symbols 0 and 1, referred to as *bits*.
+Contemporary computers represent data in digital form, typically as binary digits using symbols 0 and 1 referred as *bits*.
-Multiple bits in a row form a binary string which for example, might represent an integer.
-A binary string of 8 bits is called a *byte*.
+Multiple bits in a row form a binary string and a binary string of 8 bits is called a *byte*.
 Rules correspond to intructions to a computer processor that manipulate bytes, for example adding two 32-bit integers together represented by 4 bytes.
-Memory is separated into multiple levels volatile *working* memory and non-volatile *storage* memory in hierarchical fashion based on proximity to the processor.
+Memory is consists of multiple levels volatile *working* memory and non-volatile *storage* memory organized in hierarchical way based on factors such as proximity to the processor, access speed, and cost.
 Models of computation include serial and parallel computing.
 *Serial computing* refers to performing one operation at a time.
 In contrast, *parallel computing* is about performing multiple independent operations simultaneously, with the goal of reducing run time, performing larger calculations, and decreasing energy consumption.

-*High-performance computing (HPC)* relies on parallel computing to provide large amount of computing resources for solving computationally intensive problems.
+*High-performance computing (HPC)* relies on parallel computing to provide large amount of computing resources for solving computationally demanding and data intensive problems.
 These problems include simulating complex systems, solving large computational models, data science and training machine learning models.
 Examples of commercial and research applications of HPC include: